 This is the information that appears on the search engine results page.

 This information is what a potential visitor will see before visiting your website.
-This information should include the keywords and information that will tell a potential website user what they will find on your page and how it will be helpful for them to visit your website.
+This information should include the keywords and information that will tell potential website users what they will find on your page and how it will be helpful for them to visit your website.
 This information also includes the alt text of the images on your website.

 Does your page have more detail, is it more helpful, does it more fully answer the related search queries than the other pages that are currently ranking on the first page for your key searches?

 If you aren’t adding something new or answering questions in a more concise and helpful way than other websites appearing in the search results, it will be more difficult for you to rank higher than these sites for the same searches.